Cupid Limited Starts FY26 with Solid Growth, Q1 Revenue Rises 47% & Net Profit Grows 82% - www.lokmattimes.com

 Cupid Limited Starts FY26 with Solid Growth, Q1 Revenue Rises 47% & Net Profit Grows 82%

-Mumbai (Maharashtra) [India], August 9: Cupid Limited (Cupid, The Company), India’s premier manufacturer and brand of personal products have announced its Unaudited Financial Results for ...
+PNN Mumbai (Maharashtra) [India], August 9: Cupid Limited (Cupid, The Company), India's premier manufacturer and brand of personal products ...

 Mumbai (Maharashtra) [India], August 9: Cupid Limited (Cupid, The Company), India's premier manufacturer and brand of personal products have announced its Unaudited Financial Results for Q1 FY26.